ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/microsoft-secure-score.md

 ---
 title: Microsoft Secure Score
-description: Describes Microsoft 365 Secure Score, how details are calculated, and what security admins can expect using it.
+description: Describes Microsoft Secure Score in the Microsoft 365 security center, how details are calculated, and what security admins can expect using it.
 keywords: security, malware, Microsoft 365, M365, secure score, security center, improvement actions ms.prod: w10 ms.mktglfcycl: deploy